Skip to content

 PromptCards

-You can also create drift profiles for PromptCards.
-The only difference is that you will use the create_drift_profile method on the PromptCard instead of the ModelInterface, and you can only create LLM drift profiles and metrics.
+You can also create evaluation profiles for PromptCards.
+The only difference is that you will use the create_eval_profile method on the PromptCard instead of the ModelInterface.
+You can also provide a GenAIEvalProfile directly when creating the PromptCard.

-For more information on LLM Monitoring, refer to LLM Monitoring documentation.
+For more information on GenAI Evaluations, refer to LLM Monitoring documentation.

 Name Required Description

-alias Yes The alias for the drift profile
+alias Yes The alias for the evaluation profile

-config Yes The LLM drift config to use
+config Yes The GenAI drift config to use

-metrics Yes The metrics to use for the drift profile.
-Must be a collection of LMDriftMetric objects
+tasks Yes The tasks to use for the evaluation profile.
+Must be a combination of LLMJudgeTask and AssertionTask.
+See docs

 from opsml.scouter.alert import AlertThreshold